 Acacia from the Greek 'akakia' and derived from 'ake' or 'akis' meaning a sharp point or thorn and 'akazo' meaning to sharpen.
 Dioscorides, the Greek physician and botanist used the word in the 1st century AD for the Egyptian thorn tree, Acacia arabica.
 Farinosa from the Latin 'farinosus' meaning covered with mealiness or powdery, referring to the young stems and peduncles which are covered with a white mealiness.

 Distribution and status

-Found in the southern part of South Australia, on the Eyre Peninsula, Yorke Peninsula, Kangaroo Island, southern Mount Lofty Ra, Murray and South-Eastern regions, growing in woodland to open scrub on a variety of soils.
+Found in the southern part of South Australia, on the Eyre Peninsula, Yorke Peninsula, Kangaroo Island, southern Mount Lofty Ranges, Murray and South-Eastern regions, growing in woodland to open scrub on a variety of soils.
 Also found in Victoria.
 Native.
 Common in South Australia.
 Uncommon in Victoria.

 Herbarium regions: Eyre Peninsula, Murray, Yorke Peninsula, Southern Lofty, Kangaroo Island, South Eastern

 NRM regions: Adelaide and Mount Lofty Ranges, Eyre Peninsula, Kangaroo Island, Northern and Yorke, South Australian Murray-Darling Basin, South East

 AVH map: SA distribution map (external link)